A grey ombre hair is a two-toned hair color where the hair is generally darker at the roots and transitions into grey as it goes down to the tips.

 Reverse Light to Dark

-There’s so much you can do with this color that you’ll be surprised by the tones and shades that you can play with.
+There’s so much you can do with this light to dark grey ombre color that you’ll be surprised by the tones and shades that you can play with.

 Give your monochromatic hair a sip of Sienna.
 Absolutely highlights that pastel color marvelously.